 Pluuniima (pʟɯ-ɳi-ɱa), often called skyfins, are a hexapodal, winged, vaguely missile-shaped species of volant sophonts from the planet Niima in the Eonuu (Beta Canum Venaticorum) system.
-These sophonts are highly unique in many respects, hailing from an oceanic world with a supercritical water atmosphere.
+These sophonts are highly unique in many respects, hailing from an oceanic world with a super-dense water atmosphere and rather low gravity.
 They are uncannily agile, highly intelligent, and remarkably durable, but due to their high metabolic demands they are more prone to hypoxia than most other known sophont species (barring shyxaure).

 Anatomy & Morphologyhexapterid hexapods with almost perfect quadrilateral symmetry, with two pairs of flipper-like wings used for aerial locomotion (arranged perpendicular to each other just behind the neck) and one smaller pair oriented vertically towards the end of the main torso.
 The aft torso transitions into a medium-length tail with a small, four-pronged cartilaginous fluke, used as a rudder while in swimming flight.
 Skyfin skeletons are cartilaginous, though their bones have an internal lattice structure that is reinforced with carbon fibre like those of shyxaure.
 Their vascular oxygen carrier is haemocyanin, a copper-based protein that turns bright blue when oxidized.
 Though less efficient than coboglobin or haemoglobin, their highly oxygenated environment balances out this drawback.